malliina/boat/docs/index.md

 # Develop

-Develop Boat-Tracker clients using this JSON API.
+Develop [Boat-Tracker](https://www.boat-tracker.com) clients using this JSON API.
+The [iOS app](https://itunes.apple.com/us/app/boat-tracker/id1434203398?ls=1&mt=8) and web app both use this API.

-## General
+## Versioning

+The JSON API is versioned.
+Specify the API version in the `Accept` HTTP header.
+The following versions are currently
+supported:

+- application/vnd.boat.v1+json
+- application/vnd.boat.v2+json

+The documentation covers the latest API version (v2), therefore use the following header:

+    Accept application/vnd.boat.v2+json

 ## Authentication

 Boat-Tracker uses Google's [OAuth 2.0](https://developers.google.com/identity/protocols/OpenIDConnect) authentication system.
 Clients must

+1. Initiate the OAuth 2.0 flow with Google
 1. Obtain an ID token upon successful authentication with Google
 1. Deliver the ID token to the Boat-Tracker backend when making authenticated API calls

 Set the ID token in the `Authorization` header under the `Bearer` scheme: